ajaysubramanya26/SearchEngine/README.txt

 NOTE : Results folder will be overwritten with each run.

 Directory structure of Results are as follows.
+Parser_Output, Indexer_Output, Temp_IndexLucene,Tokenizer_Output,
+ExpandedQueries, Parser_Output_NoStopWords,
-Parser_Output, Indexer_Output, Tokenizer_Output, ExpandedQueries are results of each step r.p.t
+Tokenizer_Output_NoStopWords are results of each step r.p.t

 The 7 tables can be found under: